 The most effective treatment for symptoms of PTSD that lasts longer than a month is seeking professional help from a counselor or inpatient treatment center such as Warriors Heart.
 Inpatient treatment centers are able to provide PTSD treatment and help get your life back on track.

 No soldier fights a battle alone, and the battle against PTSD is no different.
-Warriors Heart provides several options, such as therapy for veterans with PTSD, from our treatment center in San Antonio Texas for veterans nationwide.
-We offer treatment to veterans including members of the Army, Marine Corps, Air Force, Coast Guard, Navy as well as firemen and members of law enforcement such as the police.
+Warriors Heart provides several options from our treatment center in San Antonio Texas for active military, first responders, and veterans nationwide.
+We offer treatment to members of the Army, Marine Corps, Air Force, Coast Guard, Navy as well as firemen and members of law enforcement such as the police.

 No soldier fights a battle alone